-An explosive substance or waste is a solid or liquid substance or waste (or mixture of substances or waste) which is in itself capable by chemical reaction of producing gas at such a temperature and pressure and at such a speed as to cause damage to the surroundings.
+An explosive substance or waste is a solid or liquid substance or waste (or mixture of substances or wastes) which is in itself capable by chemical reaction of producing gas at such a temperature and pressure and at such a speed as to cause damage to the surroundings.

-The word "flammable" has the same meaning as 'inflammable".
-Flammable liquids are liquids, or mixtures of liquids, or liquids containing solids in solution or suspension (for example paints, varnishes, lacquers etc, but not including substances or wastes otherwise classified on account of their dangerous characteristics) which give off flammable vapour at temperatures of not more than 60.5 Celsius, closed cup test, or not more than 65.6 Celsius, open-cup test.
+The word "flammable" has the same meaning as "inflammable".
+Flammable liquids are liquids, or mixtures of liquids, or liquids containing solids in solution or suspension (for example paints, varnishes, lacquers etc, but not including substances or wastes otherwise classified on account of their dangerous characteristics) which give off flammable vapour at temperatures of not more than 60.5 degrees Celsius, closed cup test, or not more than 65.6 degrees Celsius, open-cup test.

 (Since the results of open-cup tests and of closed-cup tests are not strictly comparable and even individual results by the same test are often variable, regulations varying from the above figures to make allowances for such differences would be within the spirit of the definition).

 Solids or waste solids, other than those classified as explosives, which under conditions encountered in transport are readily combustible, or may cause or contribute to fire through friction.

 Substances or wastes which are liable to spontaneous heating under normal conditions encountered in transport, or to heating up in contact with air, and then being liable to catch fire.

 ||Substances or wastes which, in contact with water, emit flammable gases

 Substances or wastes, which, by interaction with water, are liable to become spontaneously flammable or to give off flammable gases in dangerous quantities.

 Substances or wastes, which, while in themselves not necessarily combustible, may, generally by yielding oxygen, cause or contribute to, the combustion of other materials.